pjholmes/photos/README.md

 This is the start of a program to manage photos, including renaming them, putting them in a directory structure, removing duplicates, etc.

 For now, given a list of directories, it lists all the sets of duplicate photos.
-A file is considered a duplicate if the file size and MD5 digest match.
+A file is considered a duplicate if the file size and MD5 digest match, regardless of name and location.
 It currently does not move, copy, or delete any files.

 Photo objects also contains the [Exif](http://en.wikipedia.org/wiki/Exchangeable_image_file_format) image creation date, if available, which is used to create the target file name.
 This name will be used in the future for moving files.